Skip to Content

 What Is the Minimum Amount of Time Required at Each Kids Jiu Jitsu Belt?

 While the International Brazilian Jiu Jitsu Federation (IBJJF) does not have a strict time requirement for kids’ belts, some organizations, like the North American Brazilian Jiu Jitsu Federation (NABJJF), require children to spend at least eight months at each rank.
-On average, children can expect to be promoted every year with consistent training.

-Again, this timeline will vary gym to gym and coach to coach, but one thing to keep in mind that as a child approaches the higher kids belts they can expect to spen more time at each belt.
+Again, this timeline will vary gym to gym and coach to coach, but one thing to keep in mind that as a child approaches the higher kids belts they can expect to spend more time at each belt.

 How Are Kids Jiu Jitsu Belts Transitioned into Adult Belts?